syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ## Search

-You can search for records in the Gantt Chart component by using the `Search` method with search key as a parameter.
+You can search for records in the Gantt Chart component by using the `SearchAsync` method with search key as a parameter.
 The Gantt Chart component provides an option to integrate the search text box in the toolbar by adding the search item to the `Toolbar` property.

 ```csharp
 @using Syncfusion.Blazor.Gantt